Updated:Feb 24, 2026

 Engineering Manager Job Postings by State

-As mentioned above, when researching MEM programs, it is important to understand which skills are in demand most for engineering managers.
+As mentioned above, when researching MEM programs, it is important to understand which skills are most in demand for engineering managers.
 The following chart shows the top specialized skills advertised in job postings.

-Top Specialized Skills in 2023
+Top Specialized Skills in 2025

 Project Management